 Most current email servers have a “Legal Hold” function for email.
 Turning it on for a user, group, or everyone will prevent any email from being deleted or otherwise manipulated while the legal hold is in place.
 It is a quick way to “lock down” the state of the email system and prevent the negligent or intentional destruction of email evidence.

-Forensic examiners can recover the Exchange database needed to preserve the email, and they can then extract any end user’s email for examination.
-They can also create a local version usable with Outlook or for reloading to the new Exchange server.
+Email forensic experts can recover the Exchange database needed to preserve the email, and they can then extract any end user’s email for examination.
+Experts can also create a local version usable with Outlook or for reloading to the new Exchange server.

 Yes, there are several ways to search the cloud-based server to find specific emails, and the Administrator Portal and Windows PowerShell are two common ways.